lbickmore/overwatch-api/README.md

 ## [Unreleased]
 ### Added
-- Command Line only file (cli.rb) for testing.
+- cli.rb - Command Line only tool for testing.

 ### Changed
 - main.rb has a get_stats function.